This analysis of Shakeology alternatives is based on data, not opinion. I hope you like graphs.

 - Ka’Chava

-- Ample V
+- Ample

-- Orgain Organic Meal
+- Orgain

 - 310 Shake

-All the data collected was on the chocolate flavor.
+All data collected was on the chocolate flavor.
 Also, some brands offer whey and vegan, but we took data from the vegan flavors.

-- Best Less Expensive Shakeology Alternatives
+Best Less Expensive Shakeology Alternatives: LYFEFuel Essentials

-- Best Keto Alternatives for Shakeology
+Best Keto Alternatives for Shakeology: HLTH Code

 Best Shakeology Alternatives by Price

 Of course, it’s useless to just look at the price per bag or canister.
 The price per serving is most important.
-So, we did the math, and here is a chart showing the price per serving.
+So, we did the math, and here is a chart showing the list price per serving.

 Alternatives to Shakeology by Macronutrients

 Most of us are drinking a meal replacement shake with a goal in mind.
-Whether that’s weight loss, having a convenient but filling meal, or sticking to the requirements of a diet plan, the macronutrients are important.
+Whether that’s weight loss, having a convenient and filling meal, or sticking to the requirements of a diet plan, the macronutrients are important.

-So, here are the grams of protein, carbohydrates, and fat per serving of each alternative for Shakeology.
+First, this graph shows grams of protein, carbohydrates, and fat per serving of each alternative for Shakeology.

-Fiber Comparison
+Fiber Comparison of Premium Meal Shakes

+Fiber is important for your health.
 Not only are 97% of people in the U.S. fiber deficient, but a 2018 study concluded that adult dieters who consumed 30 grams of fiber per day lost 5 pounds without making other lifestyle changes.

 Shakeology Alternates and Hours Full